Professor - Advanced Studies in Education and Counseling

 Director of Long Beach Trauma Recovery Center

-Dr. Bita Ghafoori is a Professor of Counseling, Director of the Long Beach Trauma Recovery Center, and a licensed clinical psychologist.
+Dr. Bita Ghafoori is a Professor of Counseling Psychology, Director of the Long Beach Trauma Recovery Center, and a licensed clinical psychologist.
 After completing her doctoral degree and research and clinical post-doctoral training, Dr. Ghafoori completed a post doctoral fellowship, Research Education in Disaster Mental Health (REDMH) sponsored by the National Institute of Mental Health/Dartmouth University.

 Dr. Ghafoori's research focuses on mental health equity and mental health services in trauma-exposed groups.
 She received a grant from the State of California Victim Compensation and Government Claim Board (Cal VCGCP) to establish the Long Beach Trauma Recovery Center (LBTRC).
 The primary goal of the Long Beach Trauma Recovery Center project is to create a comprehensive model of trauma and mental health care for victims of crime and their families while removing barriers to care for underserved victims of crime.
 Under Dr. Ghafoori's leadership, the LBTRC has become a center for community-partnered research, effectiveness research, and implementation and dissemination science.

 Dr. Ghafoori was selected by the Fulbright Committee and the J. William Fulbright Foreign Scholarship Board (FFSB) to serve as a candidate on the Fulbright Specialist Roster for a period of 5 years beginning in July, 2013.
 She completed her first Fulbright Specialist grant at the University of Crete (Greece) Department of Health Psychology in 2014.
 She completed her second Fulbright Specialist grant at the University of Coimbra (Portugal) in October, 2017.